 - Tony Dungy, a Gopher quarterback, graduates.
 He would go on to have a successful coaching career with the Indianapolis Colts and Tampa Bay Buccaneers.

-Carlson Board of Overseers is founded, with N. Bud Grossman serving as its first chairman.
+Carlson Board of Advisors is founded, with N. Bud Grossman serving as its first chairman.